VDMatt/FireGuard/README.md

 #### Test conclusions
 The audio network is particularly efficient at recognizing true negatives, and has an average alarm latency of around 25 seconds.</br>
-The video network is the fastest with an alarm latency of around 20 seconds and is particularly efficient in detecting false positives, but it can handle a considerable number of false negatives.</br>
+The video network is the fastest with an alarm latency of around 20 seconds and it is particularly efficient in detecting false positives, but it can handle a considerable number of false negatives.</br>
 Using the networks jointly involves an expansion of the alarm latency which is fully compensated by the overall increase in precision of the system.</br>

+## Additional features

+- Saving images: all the images taken by the device are saved on an SD card in a text file as pixel matrices, these can be compressed in standard formats using a computer and they can be used to expand the dataset.
+- Alarm signaling: the alarm signaling is done through the LoRaWAN protocol.
+It is a low cost and low power consumption protocol.
+- The signaling packet includes the mean and standard deviation of the p(fire) associated with the inferences that triggered the alarms (both for the audio network and for the video network).
+These values give an indication of how likely a forest fire is: a high standard deviation is can indicate uncertain measurements, conversely a low standard deviation could indicate that the alarm is not a false positive.